-We offer education to young people aged 5 to 19 (Year 1 - 14) with a diagnosis of autism who have been referred by their local authority.
+We offer education to young people aged 5 to 19 (Year 1 - 14) with a diagnosis of autism who have been referred to the school by their local authority.

-Please be aware that due to the high levels of formal local authority referrals we have and are receiving, we cannot organise visits for parents/cares of prospective pupils unless we have received the prospective pupil's Education, Health and Care Plan first.
+Please be aware that due to the high levels of formal local authority referrals we are receiving, we cannot organise visits for parents/carers of prospective pupils unless we have received a copy of the prospective pupil's Education, Health and Care Plan first.
 This is because we have a limited number of visit slots and we have to prioritise these slots for prospective pupils where we know we can meet need on paper.
 These slots are often booked up weeks in advance.

 Although it is not the way we would like do it, we hope you understand why we have had to take this course of action.

 Our admissions chart is a step-by-step guide to help you through the process of getting your child registered at our school.